Mohmand offensive: 2012

 20 December.
 28 students were killed when a Mohmand Model school bus was blown up by a suicide bomber at Shaki Khel village Mohmand agency, a tribal area in Pakistan.
 There were 40 students along with their 2 teachers and a bus driver in this unfortunate bus, the remaining injured were shifted to LRH hospital for treatment.
-The attack was owned by the TTP as they stated that the children were involved in Education against sharia, the Islamic code of life.
+The attack was claimed by the TTP as they stated that the children were involved in a form of education which was "against sharia" (the Islamic code of life).